dionyziz/marabu-course/docs/syllabus.md

 - Synchronous time: The integer round
 - The rushing adversary network model
 - The Random Oracle model
-- The parameters n, t, q, p
+- The parameters n, t, q
 - The backbone protocol
 - Mining
 - The Chain Growth property